 Celebrating Grandparents, Family, and Home

 What are your grandparents’ legacy?
 Did they help create the community where you live?
-Color the activity sheet and add portraits of your grandparents, parents or family members. you can print out their photo and collage their image within the frame, or you can draw their their portrait and color them in.
-You can also write words in the frames that describe how you feel about your home and your family.
-Once you have completed the activity upload it using this Google form or email it to Eastlosluv@gmail.com
+Color the activity sheet and add portraits of your grandparents, parents, family members, friends, or pets. you can print out their photo and collage their image within the frame, or you can draw their portrait and color them in.
+You can also write words in the frames describing how you feel about your home and family.
+Once you have completed the activity email it to [email protected]

 What does your car's paint job look like?

 Personalize this classic car and add symbols that represent you.
 Do you like bright colors, dark colors, flowers or skulls?
 Then add a picture or drawing of your favorite place in the background – or draw your name in big bold letters.
-Once you have completed the activity upload it using this Google form or email it to Eastlosluv@gmail.com
+Once you have completed the activity email it to [email protected]

 What is your favorite food?